PrabhatNew/Kubernetes_latest/README.md

 - Check the status of the Kubernetes cluster using the `kubectl get nodes` command.
 - Read the error messages and search for solutions online.

-If you are unable to resolve the issue, please contact the project owner for assistance.
+If you are unable to resolve the issue, please contact  https://www.linkedin.com/in/prabhat-neupane-426779170 for assistance.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.